eddocs/doc/appendices/clustering.md

 # Clustering Details

-When a new event passes through the pipeline, the variants are identified via a proprietary Ragel FSM Based Tokenization process (80%-90% more efficient than regex) and stripped from the event, replaced with wildcards, and the remaining invariant components of the event are then compared to existing pattern sets to determine their similarities.
+When a new log passes through the pipeline, the variants are identified via a proprietary Ragel FSM Based Tokenization process (80%-90% more efficient than regex) and stripped from the log, replaced with wildcards, and the remaining invariant components of the log are then compared to existing pattern sets to determine their similarities.

-There are 2 sampling modes for calculating similarities:
+There are modes for calculating similarities:
 * [Drain](https://docs.edgedelta.com/appendices/clustering#drain)
 * [Levenshtein Distance](https://docs.edgedelta.com/appendices/clustering#levenshtein-distance)